-Home FOOD Vertical strawberry grower Oishii clinches $134M amid indoor farming woes
+Home Food Vertical strawberry grower Oishii clinches $134M amid indoor farming woes

 Vertical strawberry grower Oishii clinches $134M amid indoor farming woes